American Indian language preservation

 a book of legends from various Arizona Indian tribes including the Quechan tribe.

-If you want to know more about Quechan culture and history, two good choices are
+If you want to know more about Quechan culture and history, one good choice for older readers is

 How do I cite your website in my bibliography?